Enjoy 10 days in our Sail-to-Ski Svalbard, Norway Advenutre. Where you can truly escape to a remote and wild part of the world.

 - Gear List

-- Pricing & Dates
+- Prices + Dates

-During our trip, we will make our home aboard the SkyDancer, a 73-foot custom-built steel hull schooner.
+During our trip, we will make our home aboard the SkyDancer, a 73-foot steel hull schooner, custom-built for Arctic sailing.
 The SkyDancer sleeps 10 guests; 6 in 3 highly comfortable double cabins, and 4 more in a quad bunk upfront.
 In addition, there are two guest toilets, one with a shower and a heated floor for added comfort.
 There are 2 large salons, one deck saloon with an all-around view, and comfortable couches.
 This is a perfect area for reading, planning our days, or just hanging out.
 The second salon is down below, equipped with a kitchen and a large table for the entire crew to have meals together.
 Comfortably, the central heating with personal controls in each room will keep you warm and dry.

 Basing on a boat is a great way to enjoy a ski vacation.
 We have no commute.
 We wake up every morning only minutes from clipping into our skis.
-At the end of the day, we step onto the boat to Apres Ski with all our friends as we motor to our next destination.
+At the end of the day, we step on the boat to Apres Ski with all our friends as we motor to our next destination.

 Our hosts, Nick and Estella are also a big part of the experience.
 The SkyDancer is their home, and aboard we are invited into their world.
 All the meals are outstanding and plentiful.
 Dinner is served family-style, and always plentiful and tasty.
 Breakfast is more buffet style, so we can all eat when we choose as we prepare for our day.
 Lunch is sandwiches and other snacks the each of us will choose and put together on our own from leftover breakfast and other goodies Estella sets out for us.